-The Creative Arts Competition offers more than just a prize; in addition, all teams will have access to specialized programming at the START Studio, MIT’s own arts entrepreneurship incubator and maker space, as well as workshops hosted by the Martin Trust Ctr at the Sloan School.
+The Creative Arts Competition offers more than just a prize; in addition, all teams will have access to specialized programming at the START Studio and, MIT’s own arts entrepreneurship incubator and maker space, as well as workshops hosted by the Martin Trust Ctr at the Sloan School.

-The START Studio programming is designed to accelerate all ventures during the competition period.
+The workshops are designed to accelerate all ventures during the competition period.
 Teams will receive mentorship from past prize winners as well as distinguished faculty and alumni from MIT.
 This mentorship will include pitch preparation, business plan coaching, customer development advising and more.

 Teams are expected to develop their business plan over the course of the competition, with assistance from mentors, workshops and staff support.
 In late April, the Finalists as chosen by our preliminary judges, will submit a pitch deck and present their venture to a live judging panel for their chance at $15,000.